What Does Quitting Drugs Cold Turkey Mean?

 Dangers Of Quitting Cold Turkey?

 An individual quitting drugs abruptly, or “cold turkey,” will experience symptoms of withdrawal.
-Symptoms will vary depending on the type of drug and severeness of the dependency.
+Symptoms will vary depending on the type of drug and severity of the dependency.
+Still, what happens when you suddenly stop taking a drug can be unpredictable and harmful.
+Those going through this without prescription drug addiction treatment may face more intense or dangerous symptoms.
 General symptoms of withdrawal linked with quitting cold turkey include:

 In some cases, withdrawal symptoms can be life-threatening.
-For example in the case of alcohol withdrawal, seizures and delirium tremens (hallucinations, tremors, and more) can be fatal.
-Delirium tremens kill every 1 in 20 people who develop its symptoms.
+So, can you die from quitting drugs cold turkey?
+Yes—especially with alcohol or benzo withdrawal.
+For example, in the case of alcohol withdrawal, seizures and delirium tremens (hallucinations, tremors, and more) can be fatal.
+Delirium tremens kills every 1 in 20 people who develop its symptoms.

 The spread of misinformation on the internet also poses a danger to the cold turkey method.
 A common misconception about withdrawal symptoms is that electrolytes and lots of water will decrease the severity.
 This is not true.
-Individuals should have professional medical supervision to assist them when detoxing.
+But is it bad to quit drugs cold turkey?
+It usually is—especially without medical support.
+Individuals should have professional medication assisted treatment Pennsylvania healthcare providers recommend to assist them when detoxing.

 Without the help of medical professionals, there is an overwhelming number of variables that negatively affect recovery.
-Quitting drugs or alcohol cold turkey leaves you more vulnerable and at risk of relapse.
+Quitting drugs and alcohol cold turkey leaves you more vulnerable and at risk of relapse.
+Getting help from an alcohol rehab Pennsylvania residents trust can lower those risks and improve your chance of success.

 Substance You Are Addicted To